It's So Easy (And Other Lies)

 Enter Slash and Steven Adler.

 Back in Seattle, everyone is strung out.
 Duff meets Andy Wood (Mother Love Bone) at The Grey Door.
-Andy's death would spur roommate Chris Cornell to pen the Temple of the Dog self-titled album.
+Andy's death would spur roommate Chris Cornell to pen the Temple of the Dog album.